 What vice presidents (VPs) really do in investment banks

 It’s when you get to vice president (VP) level, that things start to get interesting.
 Suddenly, you’re more outward facing – you actually get to talk to clients.
-However, you also oversee the process of putting the client presentations together.
+However, you also have to manage the team and oversee the process of putting the client presentations together and this can be stressful.
+“Being a VP requires more “ownership” in the team and well-established client relationships,” says Anne Karina Asbjorn, an associate and strategist for European rates at Nomura.

 Vice presidents help to manage clients on a daily basis, says Michel.
 They also manage the associates and (by default) the analysts and make sure the necessary financial models and Powerpoint presentations are being built.
 “VPs lead the layout of the presentations,” agrees Hatz.
 “They’re responsible for making sure the pitch documents are put together and they will also have an active daily role in executing any deals that go ahead.”